olgazim/LucidChart-User-Documentation/docs/Olga_formatting_shapes.md

     The shape will appear on the canvas and is ready for further action.

 ## <a id = "add_shape"> Add a shape library </a>
+Lucidchart conveniently organizes all shape types in libraries based on diagram types.
+To add a library to your Shape menu, follow the steps below:

 1. **Click** on the [+ Shape Library] button in the bottom-left corner of the window or **press** the 'M' key.